 Judge Charles F. Pratt began his service to Allen Superior Court, Family Relations Division as a Judicial Referee in 1983.
 He was appointed Magistrate in 1985 and was elected Judge by the people of Allen County in 1998.
 Judge Pratt founded the Annual Conference on Youth in 1990 and Great KIDS make Great COMMUNITIES in 1999, providing strengths-based practices and positive youth development training to youth workers in Allen County.

-Deanna Arnold, Great KIDS make Great COMMUNITIES Coordinator,
+Amanda Miller, Great KIDS make Great COMMUNITIES, Director

-Jessica Blackburn, Great KIDS make Great COMMUNITIES Assistant Coordinator,
+Jessica Gervais, Great KIDS make Great COMMUNITIES, Training Coordinator

-joined Great KIDS in January 2017.
+Jessica joined Great KIDS in January 2017.
 She earned her BSW from the University of Saint Francis, where she developed a passion for empowering youth and families.
 Jessica continues to stay connected to USF by serving on their Social Work Community Advisory Board.
-Prior to coming to Great KIDS, Jessica spent time as an intern working with CASA and Allen Superior Court, Family Relations Division, advocating for abused and neglected children in Allen County.
-She also previously assisted the YMCA Youth Service Bureau as an intern where she gained experience in providing support and resources to families and youth in crisis.
-Jessica continues to support youth and families in Allen County by serving on the YSB’s Board and fundraising committee.
+Jessica completed the “Essentials of Asset Building” Training of Trainers with Search Institute in 2017, and offers training on the 40 Developmental Assets to agencies and organizations throughout Allen County.
+Jessica devotes a majority of her time with Great KIDS to the Mental Health Training Series, which offers training and education on youth development strategies to the community.
+Prior to coming to Great KIDS, she previously assisted the YMCA Youth Service Bureau as an intern where she gained experience in providing support and resources to families and youth in crisis.
+Jessica continues to support youth and families in Allen County by serving on the YSB’s Advisory Board and fundraising committee.